jrebibo/Power-Outage-Data-Pipeline/README.md

 /doe_147_data/2023_Annual_Summary.xls

-The pipeline will automatically load any Excel files from this directory.
+Update the hardcoded file list in power_outage_data_pipeline.py to process addtional data from this directory.
+Future state should read in any files automatically and determine if they can be processed.

 ---